In the Know with PTO

-- Color Run/Art night - Foam Color party?
+- Art run/Art night - Foam Color party?
 Look into options for cost, Angie Hoots with other ideas.
-CURB until November meeting and she will bring ideas then.
-Megan L will reach out to Atonement and then the Boys and Girls club who have done these parties in a large group setting before to figure out cost/vendor
+Megan L update from Atonement and then the Boys and Girls club who have done these parties in a large group setting before to figure out cost/vendor availability.

 - Kinder shirts - -give parents the option to purchase or pay towards the cost through Kinder round up night, then PTO would cover those that can’t buy OR pay towards the rest of the cost

 - Free yearbooks for the 5th graders?
 Or PTO buys for those that did not or could not purchase?